Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 The Skye Museum of Island Life maintains a wealth of information about the past.
 Featuring preserved thatched cottages once used by crofters, the museum shares the history of the local people – as well as the story of Bonnie Prince Charlie, the Jacobites and Flora MacDonald.

-The Staffin Dinosaur Museum is one of the places to go in Isle of Skye to learn about the ancient history of the island.
-Displays at the museum feature prehistoric fossils and fascinating finds.
+The Staffin Dinosaur Museum is the place to go in Isle of Skye to learn about the ancient history of the island.
+Displays feature prehistoric fossils and fascinating finds.

 #17 Armadale Castle and Gardens